 - We use many standard HTTP features, like HTTP verbs which can be understood by many HTTP clients.

 - JSON or Exception with certain code and message will be returned in all responses from the API.
 The APIs are designed to have predictable straightforward URLs and to use HTTP response codes to indicate API errors.

 Folderit has a well-developed document management API.
 A document management system API is an application programming interface that allows humans to easily interact with a computer.
 At this point, average users have skimmed right on past this page – but you, dear reader, are not an average computer user, so you either already know what an API is and does, or you are entering “API” in your browser search bar to discover what it is and what it does.

 Hold up on that search, because we are going to explore this one together.
 FreeCodeCamp gives a wonderfully humorous explanation, but let’s pare it down to something that everyone can understand.
-Let’s talk about APIs a bit more generally.
+Let’s talk about document management cloud storage APIs a bit more generally.

 In spite of all the talk of “cloud computing” and “decentralization”, everything that is on the Internet is programmed into a computer somewhere.
 In fact, the real, old-fashioned definition of “Internet” is the connected network of computer hardware – the computers, the wires or Wi-Fi waves that let them talk to each other, the towers that collect and transmit signals, the miles upon miles of telephone wire that carries computer information packets – all of that is the Internet.
 That’s pretty staggering when you think about how it all got started with two computers in the same room that shared a simple message, “Hello, world.”

 Everything that a computer does is programmed into it.
 Every piece of information, every free calendar, audiobook or game exists on a server somewhere.
 The little routines and small programs that let people do things on the computer, such as plan a menu, balance their checkbooks, set up a budget or track their weight are referred to as applications.